WiedemannM/WiedemannM.github.io/_pages/research.md

 ## Invited and Conference Presentations

-**2026:** MFA\*, Eastern Finance Association\*, 1st Transatlantic Workshop in Energy and Nature Finance, World Biodiversity Forum, Dutch Sustainable Finance Workshop, Economics in Mental Health Workshop
+**2026:** MFA\*, Eastern Finance Association\*, 1st Transatlantic Workshop in Energy and Nature Finance, World Biodiversity Forum, Dutch Sustainable Finance Workshop, Economics in Mental Health Workshop, RBFC 2026

 **2025:** Conference on the Economics and Finance of Healthcare and Medicine at WashU\*, Workshop on Biodiversity and Finance at Imperial